prodigic/zebra-stripes/README.md

 8. Solarized Light

-## Adding support to an existing theme
+## Adding support to an existing syntax theme

 ### using zebra-stripes.less
 ``` css